flow-project/flow/docs/source/tutorial.rst

 ---------------------------------

 We begin by creating a file called ``my_generator.py``.
-In this file, we create a class titled ``myGenerator`` that inherits the properties of cistar's base generator class.
+In this file, we create a class titled ``myGenerator`` that inherits the properties of Flow's base generator class.

 ::

-    # import cistar's base generator
+    # import Flow's base generator
-    from cistar.core.generator import Generator
+    from flow.core.generator import Generator

     # some mathematical operations that may be used
     from numpy import pi, sin, cos, linspace